How do I get my learner license?

 If you get all that right after passing your learner’s license test – and pass a second test – you could get your provisional P1 License and be able to drive on your own.
 Find out more in this special article on Driverli.

 New South Wales Rules for Supervised Lessons on a Learner License

 You can ask a parent, relative or friend to give you additional advice even if you decide to use a licensed NSW driving instructor.
 In fact, someone you know well could supervise your full 120 hours, although you probably won’t learn as much in this way.
 Requirements for your supervisor include:

-- The supervisor must hold a current full license
+- Holding a current full license for 2 years.

 How Your Supervisor Should Prepare for the Task